-Celebration Myths and Factsby Jim Korkis, staff writer
+Celebration Myths and Factsby Jim Korkis, contributing writer

 The Disney Company has grown so tremendously, especially since the mid-1980s, by expanding into all sorts of subsidiary businesses, that even a visionary like Walt Disney himself could not have foreseen all the different things that the Walt Disney Company has flirted with briefly over the last three decades.

 For instance, I lived in the Los Angeles area when the Disney Company took ownership of the historic ocean liner, the Queen Mary in Long Beach.